 On average I only ever suggest spending one month minimum, and I do mean absolute minimum, per country.
 Most countries will require double that to really crack the surface and some places such as Brazil or Indonesia are so vast they require even more time.
 To try and see them in less time than that is impractical at best unless you limit yourself to one or two towns, cities or islands within that country and accept you will not see it all.

-In practice, that means if you have 6 months or a year to travel, you should limit yourself to 6 or 12 countries maximum, one or two less if possible.
+In practice, that means if you have 6 months or a year to travel, you should limit yourself to 6 or 12 countries at absolute maximum, one or two less if possible.
 Just give yourself time to relax (it is still a holiday remember) and see and take in some of the amazing places you are visiting.

 This way you can enjoy the journey as well as the destination, because that is what backpacking is about too.

 Instead of flying from one country to the next you can make use of overnight buses and trains instead, which is obviously much better for the envioronment and reduces your overall carbon footprint for the trip, but it also means you can travel slowly between town to town and discover new places that aren’t in the guidebook.
 You have the time to take a detour to that small village or island that another traveller told you that you just have to visit while you are here, you can fall in love with a destination and decide to spend a little longer there.
-You can immerse yourself in different cultures, truly see and learn about the countries you are visiting.
+You can immerse yourself in different cultures and truly see and learn about the countries you are visiting.
 Most of all, your overriding memories of your trip won’t be which airport was the nicest!